+APPENDIX A

-APPENDIX A Rubric: Case Discussion
+Rubric: Case Discussion

-CATEGORY Exemplary Acceptable Unacceptable Points

-Identification of Topic Information about topic Some information is Limited information is

-is complete, focused, provided and well provided

-specific (not too broad stated

-or rambling) and well

-stated

-18-20 points 14-17 points 0-1 points

-Identification of Clear and detailed Some identification No or incomplete

-Related Principles and identification of Principles / Habit(s) identification of

-/ or Habit(s) Principles / Hobit(s) relevant factors

-9-10 points 8-9 points 0-7 points

-Analysis of Related Clear, specific, Some analysis of No or erroneous

-Principles and / or accurate and detailed impact of related analysis of impact of

-Habits analysis of impact of factors.
-May have related issues

-related factors some inaccuracies in

-analysis

-9-10 points 8-9 points 0-7 points

-Application of Analysis Paper demonstrates Paper lacks serious Paper does not

-of Related Principles serious reflection and reflection or spirited demonstrate a serious

-and / or Habits spirited opinions. opinion attempt to do the

-Arguments are assignment

-supported by course

-content.

-36-40 points 28-35 points 0-24 points

-Mechanics No grammatical, Paper contains minor Paper contains an

-spelling or punctuation grammatical, spelling unacceptable

-errors or punctuation errors amount of

-grammatical spelling.

-or punctuation errors

-9-10 points 8-9 points 0-7 points

-Specifications Paper meets specified Paper meets most of Paper does not meet

-length, spacing and the criteria for length. any of the

-font size spacing and font size specifications for

-specifications for

-length, spacing and

-font size

-9-10 points 8-9 points 0-7 points

-Total Points:

-renal rentia.
+CATEGORY Exemplary Acceptable Unacceptable Points Identification of Topic Information about topic is complete, focused, specific (not too broad or rambling) and well stated Some information is provided and well stated Limited information is provided 18-20 points 14-17 points 0-1 points Identification of Related Principles and / or Habit(s) Clear and detailed identification of Principles / Habit(s) Some identification Principles / Habit(s) No or incomplete identification of relevant factors 9-10 points 8-9 points 0-7 points Analysis of Related Principles and / or Habits Clear, specific, accurate and detailed analysis of impact of related factors Some analysis of impact of related factors.
+May have some inaccuracies in analysis No or erroneous analysis of impact of related issues 9-10 points 8-9 points 0-7 points Application of Analysis of Related Principles and / or Habits Paper demonstrates serious reflection and spirited opinions.
+Arguments are supported by course content.
+Paper lacks serious reflection or spirited opinion Paper does not demonstrate a serious attempt to do the assignment 36-40 points 28-35 points 0-24 points

 - AACSB International.
 (2011).
 Retrieved from www.aacsb.edu, November 12, 2011. - Briggs, C., Proceedings of the Twenty Second Annual Southwestern Business Administration Teaching Conference, Effective Teacher Creates an Atmosphere for Students' Achievement, p.
 25. - Broder, J., Klein, H., Martin, R., Rosenbloom, A., & Zufan, P. (2003).
 An international survey of case use in higher education: Report of the WACRA case standard setting committee.
 Case method research and application: Interactive, innovative teaching and training, including distance and continuing education, case method, and other techniques, 3-12. - Covey, S. R. (1990).
 The seven habits of highly effective people: restoring the character ethic.
 New York: Fireside Book, 1990. - Ellett, W. (2007).
 The Case Study Handbook. - Feagin, J., Orum, A., & Sjoberg, G..
 (1991) A Case for the Case Study.
 Chapel Hill, University of North Carolina Press. - Holmes, J., Marra, M., Newton, J., Joe, A., Riddiford, N., & Vine, B. (2009).

-Designing Research to Track Socio-Pragmatic Skills Among Professionally Qualified Workers.
+Designing Research to Track Socio-Pragmatic Skills Among Professionally

+Qualified Workers.
 New Zealand Studies In Applied Linguistics, 15(1), 38-46. - How to Get Started--The Road to a Teaching Position.
 (2006).
 Journal of Accountancy, 201(6), 36. - Keith, S. (1978).
 Professionally Qualified Working in Non-Professional Posts.
 Library Association Record. - McKibben, J. N., & Swanson, D. A. (1997).
 Linking Substance and Practice: A Case Study of the Relationship between Socio-Economic Structure and Population Estimation.
 Journal of Economic And Social Measurement, 23(2), 135-147. - Patten, R., & Swanson, D. (2003).
 Using cases in the teaching of statistics.
 Interactive innovative teaching and training: Case method and other techniques, 21-30. - Ronald.
 S (2005), Teaching software project management; utilizing multiple class sections and levels, Southwestern Business Administration Journal, 5(2), 115-119.